Zulia-Khumanthem/Dummy/README.md

 # Dummy
-Hey This is zulia Khumanthem.
+Hey This is Zulia Khumanthem.